un1xr00t/macloganalyzer/README.md

 # macOS Crash Log Analyzer

 A Python-based tool to parse and analyze macOS crash logs.
-This project extracts key information from crash log files—such as the process name, exception type, backtrace, and more—and provides a basic diagnosis of potential causes.
-It serves as a starting point for developers and support engineers to quickly understand and debug crashes based on log data.
+This tool extracts key information from crash log files—such as process details, OS version, exception type, termination reason, and backtrace—and provides an improved diagnosis of potential causes.
+It is designed to help developers and support engineers quickly understand and debug crashes based on log data.

 ## Features

-- **Crash Log Parsing:**
+- **Enhanced Crash Log Parsing:**
-  Extracts essential fields from typical macOS crash logs, including:
+  The analyzer now extracts additional fields commonly found in macOS crash reports, including:
-  - Process name
-  - Identifier
+  - **Process:** Name of the crashed process.
+  - **Identifier:** Bundle identifier of the process.
-  - Version
+  - **Version:** Application version.
+  - **OS Version:** The version of macOS running on the system.
-  - Exception Type & Exception Codes
+  - **Exception Type & Exception Codes:** Details of the exception.
-  - Crashed Thread
+  - **Termination Reason:** Additional details about why the process terminated.
+  - **Crashed Thread:** The thread number that caused the crash.
-  - A summary of the backtrace
+  - **Backtrace:** A summary of the backtrace for further analysis.

-- **Basic Diagnosis:**
+- **Improved Diagnosis:**
-  Provides a rudimentary analysis based on common exception types (e.g., `EXC_BAD_ACCESS`, `SIGABRT`, `EXC_CRASH`) to help pinpoint potential causes of the crash.
+  Provides more descriptive diagnostics based on:
+  - Exception types (e.g., `EXC_BAD_ACCESS`, `SIGABRT`, `EXC_CRASH`, `EXC_ARITHMETIC`)
+  - Termination reasons and other hints found in macOS crash reports

 - **Command-Line Interface:**
-  Analyze crash logs easily via the terminal by specifying the path to the log file.
+  Easily analyze crash logs via the terminal by providing the path to the log file.

+- **Inspired by Industry Insights:**
+  Enhanced using insights from articles like [How to Understand macOS Finder Crash Report Alerts](https://appleinsider.com/inside/macos/tips/how-to-understand-macos-finder-crash-report-alerts).

 ## Getting Started

 ### Prerequisites

 - **Python 3.6+**
-  Ensure Python is installed on your system.
-You can download it from [python.org](https://www.python.org/).
+  Ensure you have Python installed on your system.
+Download it from [python.org](https://www.python.org/).

 - **Basic Command-Line Knowledge**
   Familiarity with terminal operations is useful for running the tool.